jhonpulido1990/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 * File:  ` 0-read_file.py `
  Self-paced manual review  Panel footer - Controls
 ### 1. Write to a file
-          mandatory         Progress vs Score  Task Body Write a function that writes a string to a text file (  ` UTF8 `  ) and returns the number of characters written:
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body Write a function that writes a string to a text file (  ` UTF8 `  ) and returns the number of characters written:
 * Prototype:  ` def write_file(filename="", text=""): `
 * You must use the  ` with `  statement
 * You don’t need to manage file permission exceptions.